jimbob666/aqi/README.md

 **4. External & Internal IP**<br>
 If going to run in different locations having the internal or external IP can be useful to help geo locate where the reading was taken or based on a certain IP or location to do something different.
 For example if running from home then IFTTT will trigger Nest fan where if elsewhere you may not want this.

-TIP: If connecting to the RPI and you don't know the IP, you can SSH, VNC, or http to it by its host name like below assuming you are on the same network.<br>
+TIP: If connecting to the RPI and you don't know the IP you can SSH, VNC, or http to it by its host name like below (assuming you are on the same network)<br>
 *ssh pi@rpizw.local.* or ssh http://rpizw.local./aqi/index.html

 <br><br><br>